 An S3 object of class "DNN" is returned.
 It is a list of 5 objects:

-"fit", a list of DNN model objects, including: the estimated covariance matrix (Sigma), the estimated model errors (Psi), the fitting indices (fitIdx), and the estimated connection weights (parameterEstimates), if cowt=TRUE.
+1. "fit", a list of DNN model objects, including: the estimated covariance matrix (Sigma), the estimated model errors (Psi), the fitting indices (fitIdx), and the parameterEstimates, i.e., the data.frame of Olden's connection weights.

-"graph", the induced DAG of the input graph mapped on data variables.
-If cowt=TRUE, the DAG is colored based on the estimated connection weights, if abs(W) > thr and W < 0, the edge is inhibited and it is highlighted in blue; otherwise, if abs(W) > thr and W > 0, the edge is activated and it is highlighted in red.
+4. "graph", the induced DAG of the input graph mapped on data variables.
+The DAG is colored based on the Olden's connection weights (W), if abs(W) > thr and W < 0, the edge is inhibited and it is highlighted in blue; otherwise, if abs(W) > thr and W > 0, the edge is activated and it is highlighted in red.
+If the outcome vector is given, nodes with absolute connection weights summed over the outcome levels, i.e. sum(abs(W[outcome levels])) > thr, will be highlighted in pink.

-"data", input training data subset mapping graph nodes.
+5. "data", input data subset mapping graph nodes.

 Amesöder, C., Hartig, F. and Pichler, M. (2024), ‘cito': an R package for training neural networks using ‘torch'.
 Ecography, 2024: e07143. https://doi.org/10.1111/ecog.07143